Matthew McDowell: Background

-McDowell's fleet was originally based in Tacoma near the smelter.
+McDowell's fleet was originally based in Tacoma, near the smelter.
 He often slept on one of his boats, especially if he was to be its captain the following morning.
-Once a vessel he was sleeping in was nearly run down by a large steamer, so in 1905 Captain McDowell bought 80 acre of land on Browns Point.
+Once a vessel he was sleeping in was nearly run down by a large steamer, so in 1905 Captain McDowell bought 80 acre of land on Brown's Point.

 House and dock near Browns Point Lighthouse

 McDowell built a house and dock near the lighthouse.
 He called his new home Caledonia, after the poetic name for Scotland.
 His boats served landings Dumas Bay, Lakota, Adelaide, Redondo, Des Moines, Zenith, Maury, Portage, Chautauqua, Vashon Island, Tacoma and Seattle.
 As the permanent population and the summer vacationers increased, his business thrived.
 He later built a dance hall next to his dock, and transported patrons to it on the D fleet steamers.

 Operation of Quickstep

 In early 1890s, McDowell operated the propeller steamer Quickstep (built at Astoria in 1877) as a towboat on Puget Sound.